 Looking for virtual video chat party ideas that don’t revolve around snacks?
-Put a new spin on the classic book club with an audiobook or podcast club for your new WFH life.
+Put a new spin on the classic book club with an audiobook or podcast club for a virtual book club.
 Most libraries have an extensive digital audiobook collection.
 (You’ll also want to bring some snacks.)

 Virtual Netflix Party happy hour

 One of our favorite ideas for Zoom happy hours is a watch party.
 Whether you’re streaming a documentary for your coworkers or hosting a movie night for friends, the Netflix Party app makes it easy for all attendees to watch together.
 Drop a poll in social media to find out what your friends want to watch, or pick a trending flick from Netflix’s homepage.
 Invite everyone to your virtual event with a fun Flyer invite, and start popping the popcorn.

 Virtual bridal shower with bubbly

 Don’t let virtual birthday parties have all the fun—throw a virtual bridal shower!
 Put a new twist on a traditional bridal shower by sending the bride your favorite cookbook.
 Pair it with an item from their registry so the couple can cook meals at home, even if they’re under quarantine.
 During the Zoom bridal shower, share your go-to recipe and any tips for getting along with your future spouse during 24/7 togetherness.

 For a more activity-based shower, adapt tips from our bridal shower guide to work virtually like a calligraphy workshop or essential oil blending workshop.
 For a game that is even more fun to play virtually—have one person show photos of the couple at different ages and have guests guess what year each image was taken.